treyp/thebutton/README.md

 - [x] Update favicon and window title to reflect color and time remaining
 - [x] Add a histogram chart (started as [a pull request from renoth](//github.com/treyp/thebutton/pull/1))
 - [x] ~~Hide animations when page not visible (for performance reasons)~~ D3 uses requestAnimationFrame which takes care of this
-- [x] Throw away data older than X minutes for performance reasons (suggestion from RedGuardAspirant)
+- [x] Throw away data older than X minutes for performance reasons (suggestion from [/u/debugmonkey](//www.reddit.com/user/debugmonkey))
 - [x] Add current time to histogram chart (suggestion from [/u/shotgun_nancy](//www.reddit.com/user/shotgun_nancy))
 - [x] Fix all the bugs introduced by the data discarding feature (reported by [/u/TOTALLY_ATHIEST](//www.reddit.com/user/TOTALLY_ATHIEST))
 - [x] Add a new darker theme called night mode (suggestion from [/u/SohnoJam](//www.reddit.com/user/SohnoJam))